l2beat/native-rollups/src/l2_l1_messaging.md

 ### Taiko

-[[docs](https://github.com/taikoxyz/taiko-mono/blob/56a28bb5b59510c9b708ed4222d5260f64d346c6/packages/protocol/docs/multihop_bridging_deployment.md)] Taiko uses the same mechanism as L1->L2 messaging with a `SignalService`.
+[[docs](https://github.com/taikoxyz/taiko-mono/blob/56a28bb5b59510c9b708ed4222d5260f64d346c6/packages/protocol/docs/multihop_bridging_deployment.md)] Taiko uses the same mechanism as [L1->L2 messaging](./l1_l2_messaging.md#taiko) with a `SignalService`.
 The protocol is general enough to support both providing proofs againt a contract storage root or against a state root, by also providing an account proof.

+### Orbit

+WIP.

 ## Proposed design

-WIP.
+At this point it's not clear whether it is possible to easily expose a custom data structure from L2 to L1.
+The `EXECUTE` precompile naturally exposes the state root, and the `block_output` can also expose the `receipts_trie` in some form, for example by exposing its root.

+In principle, [EIP-7685: General purpose execution layer requests](https://eips.ethereum.org/EIPS/eip-7685) could be used, but this requires overloading its semantic from EL->CL to L2->L1 requests, and adding a new type of request that also "pollutes" the L1 execution environment.

+On the other hand, it is expected that [statelessness](./tech_dependencies.md#statelessness-eip-6800) will help in reducing the cost of providing inclusion proofs directly against a state root, which might remove the need to provide a shallower interface.